symfony-cmf/symfony-cmf-docs/reference/routing-extra.rst

 if Sonata becomes unavailable.

 You have a couple of configuration options for the admin.
-The ``content_basepath`` points to the root of your content documents. ``content_class`` is used by Sonata to provide the list of documents.
-Note that this will actually display other document types as well, but Sonata needs an explicit name to know which admin class to use to render the tree entries.
+The ``content_basepath`` points to the root of your content documents.

 .. configuration-block::